ocimen/Swapi/README.md

 > Auth http://localhost:5000/api/Auth

+For belowed endpoints you have to be authentication token which you can get from Auth endpoint.

 > People Detail http://localhost:5000/api/People/{id}
 > People Search http://localhost:5000/api/People?name={name}&page={pageNumber}

 > Planet Detail http://localhost:5000/api/Planets/{id}
 > Planet Search http://localhost:5000/api/Planets?name={name}&page={pageNumber}

+You can also see and test all the endpoints on swagger  <http://localhost:5000/swagger>

+### 3. Using gRPC API

+You can run <b> Swapi.Grpc.Server</b>
+ project under <b>/grpc/Swapi.Grpc.Server</b> folder with <b>dotnet run </b> command.

+ This app will be run on http://localhost:5100

+ After the server app was started you can test it via <b>Swapi.Grpc.Console.Client</b>
+ You can run this project same way with the Server app.

+ On Client project there 4 example request which are
+ * People Detail
+ * Search People
+ * Planet Detail
+ * Search Planet
 ## About Project

 **Packages:**